abigaillee14/mgt4250spring2024/README.md

 <img width="864" alt="Screen Shot 2024-05-07 at 8 07 12 PM" src="https://github.com/abigaillee14/mgt4250spring2024/assets/169195918/d0231292-d438-4dc7-9abe-f813f3e43c08">

 ### **Figure 3:**
-This demonstrates the variation of people who had completed the preparation vs those who did not and their average scores on each section.
+This demonstrates the variation of people who had completed the preparation vs. those who did not and their average scores on each section.
 The scatter plot shows that those who completed the preparation scored higher than those who did not in each section.

 <img width="697" alt="Screen Shot 2024-05-07 at 8 08 00 PM" src="https://github.com/abigaillee14/mgt4250spring2024/assets/169195918/6839bb0e-c209-4252-8956-46f1d90bb6b8">

+# Discussion and Summary